 The role of software in project management cost control

 It is important to create a plan for the next steps and constantly track ongoing processes.
 The best way to monitor the progress of each task is to use proper and efficient construction project management software.
+When we think about this challenge, it is also important to know the difference between regular accounting and construction accounting.
+We have an article about construction accounting and cost control here.

 Some may believe that such software means only extra cost with no major advantage.
 However, the long-term benefits far outweigh final costs in comparison to projects using only manual methods, even taking into account the upfront cost of the software.